cccbr/runningatower/content/docs/050-HealthSafety/index.md

 [Guidance notes - Tower Access and Stairways](https://cccbr.org.uk/2017/05/16/tower-access-stairways-guidance/).

 Consider the number of keys and/or key holders.
 There is a balance between security (preventing access) but enabling reasonable access.
-Emergency exits must never be compromised.
+Exits for use in an emergency  must never be compromised.

 Spiders and ropes should, ideally, be left inaccessible e.g. locked away.
 This is essential in accessible ringing chambers.